brian-vendia/pwc-workshop/README-Milestone4.md

 # Milestone 4 - Collaborate on a Shared Uni
-In this section, you will collaborate on a shared Uni.
+In this section, you will collaborate on the shared Uni created in Milestone 3.

 ## Collaborate Using the GraphQL Explorer